ITR13/CobaltCoreShipLoader/ReadMe.md

 ## How to install
+If you want a better guide that has images, [click here](https://github.com/ITR13/CobaltCoreShipLoader/blob/main/how_to_install_modloader.md)

 1. Install Ewanderer's [Cobalt Core Mod Loader](https://github.com/Ewanderer/CobaltCoreModLoader) or [Cobalt Core Mod Loader Classic](https://drive.google.com/file/d/1rzxZl1HMjhRdO_7tDmrI6ZbIY4a3oa-j/view)
 2. Go to [Releases](https://github.com/ITR13/CobaltCoreShipLoader/releases/) and expand "Assets" on the latest release.
 3. Download ITRsShipLoader.zip and extract it, DO NOT download "source code".